-Keep the legs at shoulder width with our weight equally distributed at the balls of our feet.
-The best way to do this is by slightly contracting the abdominals, inner thighs and buttocks.
-Elongate the spine by drawing the top of the head toward the sky and drawing the naval inward toward the spine.
-Make sure that the chin is drawn back and the shoulders are contracted back and down by contracting the muscles of the mid back, not from the shoulder girdle muscles.
-Allow our arms to hang with a slight external rotation (palms will tend to face forward).
-This posture, when simply standing or working, decreases the stress on weight bearing joints, such as the low back, knees, hips, base of the neck, and feet.
-Avoid standing for more than 30 consecutive minutes.
-If working above shoulder level, limit yourself to 5 minute work intervals.
+Keep the legs at shoulder width with your weight equally distributed at the balls of your feet.
+To do this best, slightly contract the abdominals, inner thighs, and buttocks.
+Then, elongate the spine by drawing the top of your head toward the sky, and drawing the naval inward toward the spine.
+At the same time, make sure your chin is drawn back, and your shoulders are contracted back and down by contracting the muscles of the mid back–not from the shoulder girdle muscles.
+Then, allow your arms to hang with a slight external rotation (palms will tend to face forward).
+This posture, when simply standing or working, decreases the stress on weight bearing joints.
+Such as the low back, knees, hips, base of the neck, and feet.
+Additionally, avoid standing for more than 30 consecutive minutes.
+And, if working above shoulder level, limit yourself to 5 minute work intervals.

-It is important to keep the core stabilized and allow the majority of the work to take place at the thighs and hips, rather than the low back.
-Bilateral or unilateral bending at the knees are essential.
-Keep the chin and shoulders tucked like we talked about, and try to make sure that all movement from your limbs takes place as close to the body as possible.
-Make a point to contract the abdominals while lifting with a straight back.
-After 25-30 minutes of work, get up and walk around for 5 minutes or perform a less intensive task before continuing your work again.
+It is important to keep the core stabilized.
+In this way, allow the majority of the work to take place at the thighs and hips, rather than the low back.
+And bilateral, or unilateral bending at the knees are essential.
+Keep the chin and shoulders tucked as mentioned before, and try to make sure all movement from your limbs takes place as close to the body as possible.
+And make a point to contract the abdominals while lifting with a straight back.
+After 25-30 minutes of work, get up and walk around for 5 minutes, or perform a less intensive task before continuing your work again.

-There are amazing ergonomic tools out there that are designed to reduce the stressors that nag us after hours in our yard.
+Additionally, there are amazing ergonomic tools out there designed to reduce the stressors that nag us after hours in our yard.
 Make sure that these tools are right for you.
 Just because the “Trowell 5000” is the best tool on the market does not mean that it will work perfectly with your body.
-Choose all tools based on ergonomic feel.
-When choosing these types of tools, make sure that the grips and lengths of the tool are best suited for you.
+Therefore, choose all tools based on ergonomic feel.
+And, when choosing these types of tools, make sure that the grips and lengths of the tool are best suited for you.
 Essentially, the tool’s grip should have an indented groove for the thumb to rest in, and its width should allow the thumb and the second digit to touch.
-As a substitute to excessive reaching, use longer tools to save your back.
+Also, as a substitute to excessive reaching, use longer tools to save your back.
 And please always wear gloves!
-Save your hands and protect yourself from bacterial and parasitic infections.
+This will save your hands and protect yourself from bacterial and parasitic infections.